Sn0wCooder/ExtensifyIPAs/README.md

 * Hide badges of muted chats or groups.

-## How to manually create IPAs with exos
+## How to manually create IPAs with Exos

 ### Requirements: